Amicalola Falls, United States - Things to Do in Amicalola Falls

 Top Things to Do in Amicalola Falls

-Climb the 604-step approach trail to the falls overlook
+Climb the 604-step Approach Trail to the waterfall crest

 Getting There